emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Foxit Warning

+The installer tries to install McAfee WebAdvisor + PhantomPDF Business.
+They can be skipped by clicking "decline" both times.

+***

 #### Sanet Warning

 Note that Sanet has been known to host things like KMS Matrix, so its best to avoid it for software and games